Publish Content & Measure Success

 Click on Publishing » Drafts to review drafts by profile or author.
 If you discard a team member’s draft, they’ll receive an email giving them a heads up.

 Sprout Social offers powerful publishing tools that include a robust message approval workflow.
-Accounts on our Corporate and Enterprise plans have access to advanced permissions, including the ability to set specific publishing permissions to individual users.
+Accounts on our Professional and Advanced plans have access to advanced permissions, including the ability to set specific publishing permissions to individual users.

 Pull in content and messages from your Twitter, LinkedIn personal page, and Feedly accounts.
 Interact with or share that content as part of your publishing or engagement strategy.